ajstarna/poker/README.md

 # poker
-implimenting poker to practice my Rust.
+a playable poker implementation in Rust.

-currently the game logic is "complete", and there is a super dumb (random) AI to play against in the terminal.
+currently the game logic is complete, and there is a super dumb (random) AI to play against in the terminal.

-It could definitely use an improvement to the UI, and possibly even a GUI if I wanted to go that far.
-But the main objective is complete.

-The is a websocket-based server and client implemented.
+The is a websocket-based server and client implemented using the actix framework.

-to run the server locally, use cargo run --bin server, and in a separate tab, use cargo run --bin client.
+to run the server locally, use ```cargo run --bin server```, and in a separate tab, use ```cargo run --bin client``` to connect.

 **Lobby commands are:**
 ```